-- Are recommended to take the Graduate Record Examination (GRE) test administered by the Educational Testing Service (ETS).
-The GRE Subject test is not required.
+- Are encouraged, but not required, to take the Graduate Record Examination (GRE) test administered by the Educational Testing Service (ETS).
 All exam scores must be dated less than two years prior to an applicant's desired date of admission.
-The majority of applicants we offer admission to have GRE scores of 1200 or above.

 - Naturalized citizens, permanent resident aliens, and legal immigrants may be required to furnish TOEFL scores, depending on their countries of origin, their length of residency in the US, or the locations and media of instruction for previous institutions they have attended.